U.S. orders the deportation of a former Cuban police lieutenant: What do we know?

-An immigration judge in Nebraska has allegedly ordered the deportation of Digsan García Rodríguez, a former lieutenant of the National Revolutionary Police (PNR) of Cuba and former sector chief in the Santa Fe neighborhood, Playa municipality, Havana, following documented complaints from victims who accuse him of abuse of power and repression on the Island.
+An immigration judge in Nebraska has reportedly ordered the deportation of Digsan García Rodríguez, a former lieutenant of the National Revolutionary Police (PNR) of Cuba and former sector chief in the Santa Fe neighborhood, Playa municipality, Havana, following documented complaints from victims who accuse him of abuse of power and repression on the Island.

 The order was issued on June 9 and reported by Cuban exile media on June 10 and 11.

-The immigration court denied all legal protection.
+The immigration court denied him all legal protection.

 Who is Digsan García Rodríguez?

-García Rodríguez was part of the police structure of the Cuban regime in Santa Fe, a coastal area west of Havana, for years.
+García Rodríguez was part of the police structure of the Cuban regime in Santa Fe, a coastal area west of Havana, for many years.

 As the head of the sector of the PNR, I had direct control over complaints, local files, community surveillance, and coordination with state security agencies.

-His name appears in the public database of the Foundation for Human Rights in Cuba under the category "VIOLENT".
+His name appears in the public database of the Foundation for Human Rights in Cuba under the category "VIOLENT."

-Alexander Otaola and the Cuban Institute for Freedom of Expression and Press (ICLEP) publicly identified him in 2023, when he had just arrived in U.S. territory.
+Alexander Otaola and the Cuban Institute for Freedom of Expression and the Press (ICLEP) publicly identified him in 2023, when he had just arrived in U.S. territory.

 The result was his imprisonment for two years.